ipfs-cluster/ipfs-cluster-website/content/documentation/ipfs-cluster-ctl.md

 `ipfs-cluster-ctl --host /ip4/<ip>/ipfs/<peerID> ...`

+or

+`ipfs-cluster-ctl --host /dnsaddr/mydomain.com ...` (setting a `_dnsaddr TXT dnsaddr=peer_multiaddress` field in your dns).

-If the peer you're contacting is using a *cluster secret* (a private networks key), you will also need to provide `--secret <32 byte-hex-encoded key>` to the command.
+If the libp2p peer you're contacting is using a *cluster secret* (a private networks key), you will also need to provide `--secret <32 byte-hex-encoded key>` to the command.

 We recommend that you alias the `ipfs-cluster-ctl` command in your shell.